|

 channeling perception without distractions.
 Right or wrong, you will see

-before your very eyes if you perceive the energy correctly.
-Incidentally,
+before your very eyes if your perception of the energy is true and correct.

 there is no right or wrong, it is just a confirmation about your perception

 being aligned or switched on for the particular experience.
-Some times I am
+Some times you

-“right on” and other times it is in “right field” for me.
+“right on” and other times it is in “right field”.
+You must be emotionally

 Both sides of the game are valid and necessary.
-It is
+Winning

 what is!
-The hard part is to learn to take the same joy of playing with us
+The hard part to to reconcile is to learn to take the same joy of playing

 losing in all of your games, (Blackjack, Dice, Poker, Sports Book, the